-The governor of Oregon has granted no pardons since 2011.
-As of August 2017, Governor Kate Brown had issued no pardons since taking office.
 Governor Kitzhaber granted one reprieve and no pardons during his third (1995-2003) and fourth (2011 – Feb.
 2015) terms.
-Between 2005 and January 2011, Governor Kulongoski granted a total of 20 pardons out of several hundred applications.
+Between 2005 and January 2011, Governor Ted Kulongoski granted a total of 20 pardons out of several hundred applications.
 (Another 290 applications for commutation, of which 53 were granted, 44 to facilitate deportation.)
-Several of Governor Kulongoski’s final grants went to non-citizens threatened with deportation.2 Source: Office of the Governor.
+Several of Governor Kulongoski’s final grants went to non-citizens threatened with deportation.3 Source: Office of the Governor.

 Extradition Officer/Agreement Administrator, Arrest and Return, Office of the Governor